thesofakillers/brainformer/README.md

+THIS README IS OUT OF DATE/STALE.
+IGNORE FOR NOW.

 # brainformer
 A transformer-based approach to predicting MEG (Magnetoencephalography) readings from EEG (Electroencephalography) sensory inputs.
 The project leverages multi-dimensional attention to predict over multi-channel timeseries data.